 Career development reports are drawn up once a year for all staff members, including the President and Vice President.

-In 2012 the annual evaluation procedure was made electronic and the career development reports were filled in electronically.
-This new procedure was a success as deadlines were being better respected and no reports were lost.
+Since 2012 the annual evaluation procedure is made electronically.
+This new procedure has been a success as deadlines are being better respected and no reports are lost.

 3.6 Promotions and reclassifications